mozilla/application-services/docs/adr/0008-use-tracing.md

   but would have their internal implementation replaced with the subscriber.
 This is for backwards compatibility with mobile - eventually we'd expose the new callback interfaces to mobile and delete these crates entirely.

-#### Mobile

-Mobile would not require changes in the first version, although we'd move to the new mechanism within a month or 2, at which time we can kill the 2 "legacy" app-services crates.